TeamOrre/colosseum-decomp/CONTRIBUTING.md

 These correspond to GitHub Teams inside the organization:

 ### xd-decomp-core
+XD-focused developers who may open PRs here.

+### colo-decomp-core
-Core XD developers.
+Core Colosseum developers.
 Can push feature branches, review and merge PRs, and maintain repo stability.

-### colo-decomp-core
-Colosseum-focused developers who may open PRs here.

 ### research-contributors
 Work in the `orre-research` repo (symbol maps, Ghidra notes, documentation).